christian-bromann/webdriverio-performance-testing/README.md

 To optimize for page weight the [tutorial author](https://twitter.com/kaycebasques) did the following steps:

-- in `server.js` add compression to your Express.js server so images are being served compressed.
+- in `server.js` add compression to your Express.js server so images are being served compressed:

     ```js
     const compression = require('compression');